If you are anything like me, you likely just purchased a chinchilla, or you are considering doing so in the very near future.

 Sometimes we get chinchillas that want to be held and cuddled, and sometimes we get chinchilla’s that will pick and choose when they desire to show this kind of affection.

 However, respecting your chinchilla’s wishes will take you places with your chinchilla you likely didn’t anticipate taking place.

 Chinchilla’s Will Adapt to Their Environment

 At the end of the day, it’s not going to take much more than a week for your chinchilla to warm up and adjust to their new environment.

 If you do these things, your chinchilla will begin doing new things and interacting in new ways each day that you take the time to interact with them and to get them out of their cage.

 Chinchilla’s are wonderful pets to own and can bring a lot of joy to your family with some primary care and common sense.

 They are fantastic, and I know I have no regrets this far into my chinchilla parenting.

-I’d love your feedback on this topic as well.
-How long did it take your chinchilla to warm up to their new environment?
 Did you do anything differently than what I have laid out for you here in this post?
-Be sure to share your stories and drop a comment below.

-As always, thanks for stopping by.
-I appreciate you and see you next time.
+As always, Chili and I appreciate you stopping by and reading today and we will see you again next time.